 7. Using Blog Networks

 A private blog network (PBN) is a network of websites that exist for the sole purpose of hosting poor-quality content with backlinks to other sites.
-PBNs are a blatant violation of Google’s Webmaster Quality Guidelines and can result in your site being penalized.
+PBNs are a blatant violation of Google’s Search Essentials and can result in your site being penalized.

 8. Swapping Links